Best Baby Scale

 This scale has a two-part tray that leaves the thinnest of gaps in the middle line that could potentially pinch bare skin.
 We suggest a light blanket on the scale to avoid this concern.
 Also, if this is the scale for you, we suggest double-checking prices and consider the Unicherry before you buy.
 As we gave its virtual twin our highest award, you can bet we like this scale.
 However, we don't believe in paying more for an identical product and recommend you compare pricing before buying.

-The Salter Scale is the twin of the Health O Meter that ranks higher.
+The Salter Scale appears to be the twin of the Health O Meter that ranks higher.
 We like the Salter for its large buttons, substantial base, and accurate readings.
-This scale comes well-packaged and it feels unlikely to tilt.
-It also has a curved tray for baby, which seems more suitable for infants than the flat tray on some of the competition.
+This scale comes well-packaged, and it feels unlikely to tilt.
+It also has a curved tray for the baby, which seems more suitable for infants than the flat tray on some of the competition.

 This scale requires a 9-volt battery (you need to supply), and most folks don't keep these on hand.
-This option and its twin struggle with unit changes, and we had to repeatedly push the button with inconsistent results every time.
+This option and its twin struggle with unit change, and we had to repeatedly push the button with inconsistent results.
 However, you'll probably only do this one time.
-Also, this scale has parts you need to install to convert it to a stand-up scale for older children, and we suspect most parents will lose these parts or accidentally throw them away before they use them.
-You'll also need to assemble this version, which isn't a requirement with its virtual twin.
+Also, this scale has parts you need to install to convert it to a stand-up scale for older children, and we suspect most parents will lose these parts or accidentally throw them away.
+You also need to assemble this version, which isn't a requirement with its virtual twin.
 The assembly isn't difficult, but it seems unnecessary since the twin doesn't require it.
 We think this is a good scale, with simple features and a more comfortable tray.
-We suggest that before you buy, you check the price of the Health O Meter before you buy, and select whichever product costs less.
+We suggest that you check the price of the Health O Meter before you buy, and select whichever product costs less.